Work culture

 • gefeliciteerd (met je verjaardag) - happy birthday

-• ik ben vandaag jarig - it is my birthday today
+• Ik ben vandaag jarig - it is my birthday today

 • proficiat (met je verjaardag) - happy birthday